Executive Producer: 1988-1992

 In 1969, he persuaded his bosses to approach something much more topical, and thus bore the current affairs show, Gallery.
 Of the series, Monaghan told NZ on Screen, “Luckily we were young enough and green enough not to fully understand the extraordinary power we had because we were the only current affairs show on the only televison network in a country that didn’t have a national press.
 So we could literally change Government policy overnight.”

 As the 1970s ticked away, Monaghan produced Frost Over New Zealand and then launched the sport series, This Sporting Life, which was subject to controversy after referring to rugby league as a “second class sport”.

 Des went on to become the Controller of Programming, and was therefore in charge of co-ordinating the scheduling of programmes on Television One.
 He then become the Director of Programmes and Production for Television New Zealand.
 It was in this role that Des made history by being the only television executive in New Zealand to sue a Prime Minister.

 Prime Minister, Sir Robert Muldoon blamed Des for making a decision to air a British documentary, Death of a Princess, which surrounded the execution of a Saudi Arabian princess.
 Mr Muldoon stated that the documentary was factually incorrect and would affect the relations between New Zealand and Saudi Arabia.
 Des argued that the Prime Minister was a bully who attacked the media as a distraction.
 Des successfully sued Muldoon for defamation.

-Over his time at Seven, Des acted as the Executive Producer for Home and Away and oversaw the development of several big storylines including the death of Tom Fletcher and Meg Bowman, as well as the wedding of Pippa Fletcher and Michael Ross.
+Over his time at Seven, Des was the executive producer for Home and Away and oversaw the development of several big storylines including the death of Tom Fletcher and Meg Bowman, as well as the relationship of Pippa Fletcher and Michael Ross, one that continued offscreen.